 A second perceived problem was wide variation in payments and consequently benefits.
-Beneficiaries in some areas received additional and the second perceived additional areas areas areas received additional areas are tional benefits at no additional cost while others did not.
+Beneficiaries in some areas received additional benefits at no additional cost while others did not.

 A third perceived problem was volatility of the AAPCC over time, especially in rural counties.
 If one beneficiary in a sparsely populated county incurred large Medicare expenditures in 1 year, the average per capita costs would skyrocket.
 If that beneficiary recovered or died, the next year the average per capita costs could plummet.